-Halloween sweets can easily get out of hand (oh come on, let’s throw some peanut butter cups in those brownies!), but these cookies keep it real with just three (?!?) low-fat ingredients.
-Plus all that mixing is a stellar arm workout.
-Whip ‘em up for kids or friends and decorate like spooky ghosts!
+Halloween sweets can easily get out of hand (oh come on, let’s throw some peanut butter cups in those brownies!), but these cookies keep it real with just three (!) low-fat ingredients.
+Plus, all that mixing is a stellar arm workout.

 What You'll Need: